The University of Calgary and Stantec

 How to Apply

 Applications must be submitted online, using the application form provided on the CBDX Cities for All website.
-Please submit an OR-5 and a completed application to firstname.lastname@example.org by the external deadline.
+Please also submit an OR-5 and a completed application to firstname.lastname@example.org by the external deadline.